yongzx/PaletteNet-PyTorch/README.md

 # PyTorch Implementation of PaletteNet

-This GitHub repository contains the PyTorch implementation of [PaletteNet: Image Recolorization with Given Color Palette](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Cho_PaletteNet_Image_Recolorization_CVPR_2017_paper.pdf).
+This GitHub repository contains the PyTorch implementation of [PaletteNet: Image Recolorization with Given Color Palette](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Cho_PaletteNet_Image_Recolorization_CVPR_2017_paper.pdf) (Cho et al., 2017).

 I used a Jupyter Notebook to demonstrate the implementation for the following two reasons:
 1. The authors did not provide the dataset for their experiments, so my team crawled images and their palettes from Dribbble.
 My intention here is not to create a data pipeline here; instead, I want to showcase the models quickly.